 Request amendment: If you feel that health information we have about you is incorrect or incomplete, you may request in writing that we amend your health information, as long as the information is kept by or for TMH.
 We may deny your request; if this occurs you will be notified of the reason.

 An accounting of disclosures: You have the right to request in writing an accounting of certain disclosures of your health information.
 This is a list of disclosures we make of your health information for purposes other than treatment, payment or health care operations.

 A paper copy of this notice: You have the right to obtain a paper copy of this notice, even if you have agreed to receive this notice electronically.
 You may request a copy at any time.
 Or, you may print this notice on your computer.
 To exercise any of your rights, please obtain the required forms from the Privacy Official and submit your request in writing.

-Changes to this Notice: We reserve the right to change this notice.
+Changes to this Notice: We will abide by the terms of this Notice of Privacy Practice in Effect.
+We reserve the right to change this notice.
 The revised notice will be effective for information we already have about you as well as any information we receive in the future.
 The current notice will be posted at TMH and include the effective date.
 In addition, each time you register at or are admitted to TMH for treatment or services as an inpatient or outpatient, we will offer you a copy of the current notice.

 Other uses and disclosures of health information not covered by this notice or the laws that apply to TMH will be made only with your written permission.
 If you provide us permission, you may revoke that permission, in writing, at any time.
 If you revoke your permission, we will no longer use or disclose health information about you for the reasons covered by your written authorization.
 We cannot take back any disclosures we have already made with your permission, and we are required to retain our records of the care that we provided to you